ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 In addition, note that Organizational Domains are only an approximation to actual domain ownership.
-Therefore, reports may be sent to someone unrelated to the actual sender or domain owner.
+Therefore, reports may be sent to someone unrelated to the actual sender or Domain Owner.
 That makes considerations in (#data-exposure-considerations) all the more relevant.

 {backmatter}